Rani Pokhari: Temples and elephant statue

-King Pratat Malla with his sons on an elephant at Rani Pokhari.
+King Pratap Malla with his sons on an elephant at Rani Pokhari.

 A temple dedicated to Matrikeshwor Mahadev, a form of the Hindu deity Shiva, stands at the center of the pond.
 There is an idol of Harishankari, which is said to be the only one idol of both Saraswoti and Laxmi.
 It is reached from the street by a causeway.
 A large stone statue of an elephant bearing the images of Pratap Malla and his two sons Chakravartendra Malla and Mahipatendra Malla is situated on the tank's southern embankment.

 There are four smaller temples situated at the four corners of the pond: Bhairava temples in the northwest and northeast, Mahalaxmi Temple in the southeast and Ganesh Temple in the southwest.
 The temples on the eastern side now lie within the compounds of Tri Chandra College and a police station which has undermined their cultural importance.